kpzoo/asymmetricDetection/README.md

 Run FigX.m where X is the figure in the manuscript to be reproduced.
 Run times of all scripts are of the order of minutes or faster.

+R files

+To run the simulations use the following files in the R folder.

+To test first lockdown deployment times:

+EpiCont_parallel_covid.R
+EpiCont_parallel_ebola.R

+To test first lockdown relaxation times:

+EpiCont_parallel_relax_covid.R
+EpiCont_parallel_relax_ebola.R

+To run simulations with surveillance noise use the settings delay = 1, ur = 1 when calling the function Epi_MPC_run_wd and delay = 0, ur = 0 otherwise.